skip to main content

 20 feet (hallway)2,1341,436

-Unfortunately, we couldn’t get the OnePlus 11 5G to connect to any 160 MHz bonded channel on the 6 GHz band, so we don’t have an apples-to-apples comparison to see how Wi-Fi 7’s faster modulation delivers more data per second than Wi-Fi 6 using a 160 MHz bonded channel.
+Unfortunately, I couldn’t get the OnePlus 11 5G to connect to any 160 MHz bonded channel on the 6 GHz band, so I don’t have an apples-to-apples comparison to see how Wi-Fi 7’s faster modulation delivers more data per second than Wi-Fi 6 using a 160 MHz bonded channel.
 Technically, the max link rate of the OnePlus 11 5G should be around 2,594Mbps, resulting in a real-world speed of 2,153Mbps at close range.

 6 GHz tests: 80 MHz vs. 80 MHz (Wi-Fi 7 vs. Wi-Fi 6E)